DreadWoolf/PA1473---Robot/README.md

 up zone from this section.
 Once you are done with all that, you are good to go.
 Scroll until you find "start_code" and press it.
 The robot will start sroting packages based on their color.

 Features
-Lastly, you should write which of the user stories you did and didn't develop in this project, in the form of a checklist.
-Like this:
 - [ ] US_01: The robot shall locate, handle, and pick up items from a designated position without dropping them accidentally or harming the packages.
 - [ ] REQ02: The robot should place packages at a designated position safely, gently, and reliably with reasonable speed.
 - [ ] REQ03: The robot should be able to differentiate between workers and packages.
 As well, it should be able to find the packages in a designated pickup zone.